 Screen 1 should look like Screen 1 below.
-The farm number, state, and county will already be inserted for you and the cursor will be at the farm name.
+The farm number, state, and county will already be inserted for you and the cursor will be at the operator's name.

-There is no farm name, so enter $\leftarrow J$ (return/enter) to move to 'Operator's Name' and then enter the farmer's name and the rest of the farm information, (use the sample farm information from above).
+Enter the farmer's name.
+There is no farm name, so enter \leftarrow (return/enter) to move to the address line and type the rest of the farm information, (use the sample farm information from above).

-FARH INFORMATION
+FARM INFORMATION